 Occipital Neuralgia Massage At Home

 So which occipital neuralgia massager do we recommend?
 We found the design of the wrap-around massagers really packs a punch when it comes to pain relief and prevention.
 The great news is that these invaluable devices have plummeted in price in the last few years; some highly effective massagers can cost as little as 10 takeaway coffees.
-The recommended neck and shoulder massager below is a fantastic, low-cost example.
+The recommended neck massager for tension headaches below is a fantastic, low-cost example.

 We have found the two most effective exercises to perform when using the massager are the simple chin tuck and side stretches.
 Keep it simple.
 You should be performing these two effective exercises throughout the day anyway, but when you combine them with the neck massager it can feel like magic.